stablecarbon/fiber_checkout_example/README.md

 This integration right now assumes a sandbox env but will also soon be updated to work for either production or sandbox config.

-For more on 3DS authentication, please out 3DS overview here: https:// docs.carbon.money/docs/3d-secure-card-payments and our credit/debit purchases API here: https://docs.carbon.money/docs/credit-debit.

-For more on completing processing payments at your `customTermUrl`, please go here: https://docs.carbon.money/docs/custom-term-url.

 This integration right now has minimal styling and error handling and no testing.